 On October 1, Merck announced promising results from a randomized study of a new antiviral medication to treat mild-moderate COVID-19 in people at risk for severe outcomes.
 Molnupiravir reduced COVID hospitalizations or death by 50% in a trial involving 775 volunteers.
-Merck submitted its application for FDA authorization on October 11.
+Merck will submit data to the FDA for review shortly after this announcement.